lukasbrunner/ClimWIP/README.md

 Key Publications
 ---------------------
-Brunner, L. et al. (in preparation): A weighting scheme to constrain global temperature change from CMIP6 accounting for model independence and performance _Earth Syst.
-Dynam._
+Brunner, L. et al. (2020): A weighting scheme to constrain global temperature change from CMIP6 accounting for model independence and performance _Earth Syst.
+Dynam.
+Diss._ DOI:  <a href="https://doi.org/10.5194/esd-2020-23">10.5194/esd-2020-23</a>

 Merrifield, A. L. et al. (2019): A weighting scheme to incorporate large ensembles in multi-model ensemble projections. _Earth Syst.
 Dynam.
 Diss._ DOI: <a href="https://doi.org/10.5194/esd-2019-69">10.5194/esd-2019-69</a>